nimishamehta5/kubecon-2025-kagent-demos/kagent-and-agentgateway/script.md

 Sample question:
 ```
-When I port-forward my "ingress-gateway" in the default namespace, I get a "route not found" error, even though it’s linked to my demo-http-route HTTPRoute resource.
+When I port-forward my "ingress-gateway" k8s Gateway API Gateway in the default namespace, I get a "route not found" error, even though it’s linked to my demo-http-route HTTPRoute resource.
 How can I fix this?
 ```

 ### Explore A2A and MCP